PremModhaOfficial/notes/Monitor.md

 ---

-When Motadata starts monitoring the device it is refered as a monitor
+When Motadata starts monitoring the device it is referred as a monitor

 Al the other devices are devices